johnwesleyquintero/WesBI/README.md

 ## ✨ Key Features

-*   **Interactive Dashboard:** Get a high-level overview of your entire FBA operation with key metrics like total inventory value, sell-through rate, average inventory age, and at-risk SKUs.
+*   **Interactive Dashboard:** Get a high-level overview of your entire FBA operation with key metrics like Total Products, Available Inventory, Pending Removals, Sell-Through Rate, Average Inventory Age, and At-Risk SKUs.
 *   **AI-Powered Insights (Gemini):** Automatically generate concise, actionable business insights from your data.
 The system analyzes your inventory summary and provides recommendations to increase profit, reduce fees, and improve overall inventory health.
+*   **Snapshot Comparison Mode:** Upload two different snapshot files and activate "Comparison Mode" to track trends and changes over time.
+See per-SKU deltas for inventory levels, sales velocity, and risk scores directly within the data table and summary cards.
+*   **Restock Forecasting:** Proactively manage your inventory with calculated restock recommendations for each SKU.
+Fine-tune the forecast by adjusting key parameters like Supplier Lead Time, Safety Stock days, and overall Demand Forecast percentage.
 *   **Rich Data Visualization:**
     *   **Inventory Age Distribution:** Instantly see how much of your stock is aging and identify potential long-term storage fee risks.
     *   **Top At-Risk SKUs:** A bar chart highlighting products with the highest risk scores, helping you prioritize action.
     *   **Sell-Through Performance:** Identify your fastest-moving products to inform restocking and marketing decisions.
-*   **Snapshot Comparison Mode:** Upload two different snapshot files and activate "Comparison Mode" to track trends and changes over time.
-See deltas for inventory levels, sales velocity, and risk scores on a per-SKU basis.
-*   **Multi-File Processing:** Upload and process multiple FBA snapshot CSVs at once.
-The system intelligently merges the data, allowing for a consolidated view of your inventory.
-*   **Powerful Data Table:**
+*   **Advanced Data Table:**
-    *   **Advanced Filtering:** Drill down into your data by SKU, ASIN, product name, inventory age, stock status, and recommended action.
+    *   **Powerful Filtering & Search:** Instantly search by SKU, ASIN, or Product Name.
+Drill down into your data with comprehensive filters for Inventory Age, Recommended Action, Stock Status (Low, High, Stranded), and Min/Max Stock levels.
     *   **Dynamic Sorting:** Sort your entire dataset by any metric to quickly find what you need.
-    *   **Customizable Row Count:** Adjust the number of rows displayed per page (30, 50, 100, or 250) for flexible data analysis.
     *   **Conditional Highlighting:** Rows are automatically color-coded based on risk score, sales velocity, and recommended actions, drawing your attention to the most critical items.
+    *   **Customizable Pagination:** Adjust the number of rows displayed per page (30, 50, 100, or 250) for flexible data analysis.
+*   **Multi-File Processing & Export:** Upload and process multiple FBA snapshot CSVs at once for a consolidated view.
+Export your current filtered and sorted data to a new CSV file with a single click.
+*   **State Persistence:** Your user settings—including filters, sort preferences, forecast configurations, and items per page—are automatically saved in your browser, providing a seamless experience across sessions.
 *   **Fully Responsive:** The entire interface is designed to work seamlessly on desktop, tablet, and mobile devices.

 ## 🛠️ Technology Stack